All You Need to Know About Alopecia

 Those with alopecia who experience the following symptoms may experience irreversible hair loss:

-In summary, alopecia, also known as alopecia areata, is a disorder in which the scalp harms hair follicles, resulting in hair loss.
-It is a type of auto-immune disorder in which the immune system attacks hair follicles, mistaking them for foreign bodies..
-Alopecia is characterized by round areas of hair loss, circular patches of thinner hair, and circular patches of short hair left over after hair breaks.
-Although the exact causes of alopecia are still unknown, there are some factors that can raise the risk of developing permanent hair loss, including having alopecia before puberty, a family history of the condition, having an auto-immune disease, or having thyroid issues.
-Overall, alopecia is not contagious and just causes hair loss; nonetheless, it may have a severe psychological impact on those who have it.
+In summary, alopecia, also known as alopecia areata, is a condition in which the scalp damages hair follicles, causing hair loss.
+It is an auto-immune condition in which the immune system mistakenly targets hair follicles for foreign entities.
+Alopecia is distinguished by round patches of hair loss, circular patches of thinner hair, and circular patches of short hair that remain when hair breaks.
+Although the specific causes of alopecia are unknown, some variables, such as experiencing alopecia before puberty, a family history of the condition, having an auto-immune disease, or having thyroid disorders, can increase the risk of developing permanent hair loss.
+Alopecia is not communicable and only causes hair loss; yet, it can have a serious psychological impact on those who suffer from it.